FrancoisChabot/header_compiler/README.md

 ## Drawbacks:

-1. Does not handle C-Style comments (doesn;t really matter, only.
+1. Does not handle C-Style comments.
 2. Does not handle non-system external dependencies.
 3. The stripping out of the comments can be problematic for projects with mixed licenses and copyrights.
 Currently you have to reconciliate it manually in the notice file.